-- The impact of COVID-19 upon their business and the portfolio. - The impact of the Ukraine conflict upon their business and the portfolio. - The integration of environmental, social and governance ('ESG') into the Portfolio Manager's investment processes. - Performance and compensation of Group employees is decided by the Management Engagement & Remuneration Committee with the Directors of AFML.
+- The impact of market conditions upon their business and the portfolio. - The impact of the Ukraine conflict upon their business and the portfolio. - The integration of ESG into the Portfolio Manager's investment processes. - Compensation arrangements within AFML. - The structure of management arrangements.